 Armed with a powerful 220-watt motor this hand mixer delivers on any baking-related prep tasks you can think of.
 For reference, the Classic series of KitchenAid stand mixers have a 275-watt motor, so this handheld mixer packs a serious punch.

 Cuisinart offers 4 attachments which include a dough hook, chef’s whisk and extra-long beaters.
-You receive a complementary spatula and a recipe book to get your started on baking some delicious pastries.
+You receive a complementary spatula and a recipe book to get you started on baking some delicious pastries.
 The HM-50 Power Advantage also comes with a storage case to store the accessories and protect the hand mixer from dust and damage.

 The hand mixer features a smooth start similar to the KitchenAid 9 speed.
-This lets you mix everything at 3 low speeds to prevent splattering of dry and wet ingredients.
+This lets you mix everything at 3 low speeds to prevent a splattering of dry and wet ingredients.